ReplicaTest/REPLica/documentation/TestSpecification.md

 Reader may refer to the [JSON](#JSON) for the semantic of the fields.

-As using sum types out of the box is a bit verbose in dhall, some smart constructors are provided to ease their use:
+A few helper are available, to ease the definition of usual expectations: to ease their use:

-- `Generated : Bool -> Expectation` allows you to build an `Expectation.Generated`.
+- `Golden : Expectation` allows you to use a golden value for the given entry.
-- `Exact : Text -> Expectation` allows you to build an `Expectation.ExactExp`.
+- `Ignored : Expectation` ignore this output.
-- `Contains : List Text -> Expectation` allows you to build an `Expectation.ContainsExp`.
+- `Exact : Text -> Expectation` allows you to check that the entry is exactly the given string.
-- `Contains : List Text -> Expectation` allows you to build a complex expectation with only a list of consecutive values to check.
+- `Contains : List Text -> Expectation` check that each value is in the output.

-For `ComplexExpectation` there is an empty template:  `EmptyExpectation`.
+- `Consecutive : List Text -> Expectation` check that each value is present in the output, in this order (possibly separated by other parts of text) of consecutive values to check.

 ## How test are executed